-Overall, progress to date shows that the Committee has, with substantial efforts, been able to handle all the nominations received within its work plan without being forced having to make priorities between them and to manage perform-screening assessments, assessment of risk profiles and risk management evaluations for individual substances at the same meeting.
-The Committee has, with the widely acknowledged assistance of Parties, non-Parties and other observers, been able to process a substantial number of substances at different stages in the process with very limited out-external support.
+Overall, progress to date shows that the Committee has, with substantial efforts, been able to handle all the nominations received within its work plan without being forced to make priorities between them and to manage screening assessments, assessment of risk profiles and risk management evaluations for individual substances at the same meeting.
+The Committee has, with the widely acknowledged assistance of Parties, non-Parties and other observers, been able to process a substantial number of substances at different stages in the process with very limited external support.
+The outputs of the Committee, in the form of the reports from its meetings, the screening assessments and the revised risk profiles and risk management evaluations are documents or high quality that should be of great use to Parties and others that wish to follow and understand the Article 8 listing process and the associated role of the POPRC.